Even after move to US, opponents resist patent waiver of COVID-19 vaccine | ExBulletin

 Even after move to US, opponents resist patent waiver of COVID-19 vaccine

-A deal on an intellectual property waiver for COVID-19 vaccines at the World Trade Organization (WTO) was no closer to acceptance on Monday despite backing from Washington, due to expected skepticism about of a new project, sources familiar with the talks told Reuters.
+GENEVA (Reuters) Agreement on intellectual property waiver for COVID-19 vaccines at the World Trade Organization (WTO) was no closer to being accepted on Monday despite Washington’s backing, due to expected skepticism about a new project, sources close to the talks said Reuters.

 Negotiations reopened at the WTO on Monday and focused on a much-anticipated revised draft submitted by India, South Africa and dozens of other developing countries last week.

 A surprise change in the United States earlier this month to support a patent waiver put pressure on remaining opponents like the European Union and Switzerland which are home to many drugmakers.
-But Monday’s talks – the 11th session since the original waiver proposal in October – failed to break through.
+But discussions on Monday at the 11th session since the initial waiver proposal in October have failed to break through.

-The main donors of the waiver presented their new project at the private WTO meeting on Monday, allowing the main players to give their first official feedback on its content.
+Major donors presented their new project at the private WTO meeting on Monday, allowing major players to give their first official feedback on its content.

-The meeting is crucial as it will determine whether the talks move towards “text-based negotiations” as Director-General Ngozi Okonjo-Iweala wishes.
+The meeting is crucial as it will determine whether the talks move to text-based negotiations, as Director-General Ngozi Okonjo-Iweala wishes.

-A Geneva trade official said the proposal to start text-based talks “gained ground” on Monday, including from the United States, which said it was open to discussion on any proposal that could stimulate vaccine production and delivery.
+A Geneva trade official said the proposal to start text-based talks gained ground on Monday, including from the United States, which said it was open to discussing any proposal that could boost production and vaccine distribution.

 He did not openly support the revised text, but said he was in the process of analyzing it.